esitarski/CrossMgr/helptxt/Record.md

 You can enter data through the regular computer keyboard or an external numeric keypad.
 If you have a touchscreen, you can also enter data by pressing the on-screen buttons.
 To enable touchscreen mode, press on the touchscreen button.
 This will toggle an on-screen keypad.

+CrossMgr understands common leading digits and does not require that the full number of digits be entered if the leading digits are all the same.
+For example, say you have one number range 100-199.
+You can enter the following:

+* 0 --> 100
+* 1 --> 101
+* 10 --> 110
+* 150 --> 150 (three digits are always OK).

+That is, common leading digits will automatically be added, and you don't need to type them.

+CrossMgr only checks for leading digits, and it is not all-knowing.
+For example, if you have ranges 100-120 and 250-270, CrossMgr is not smart enough to know that the last two digits are always unique.
+In this case, all three digits will be required.

+And of course, if there aren't common leading digits in all categories across the entire race, you will need to enter the entire digits.

-Experience has shown that a touch-screen less accurate.
+Experience has shown that a touch-screen is less accurate.
 Additionally, touch screens can get sluggish in cold or hot weather.
 This is frustrating in a race situation when you are trying to enter a number and the touchscreen doesn't respond.
 Use a keyboard or external keypad for reliability.

 Pressing Esc, 'c' or 'C' will clear the input.
 This can be a handy shortcut when you need to re-enter a number.